 Faculty members meet students inside and outside the classroom, participate in campus activities, and counsel students regarding career choices in foreign service, education, publishing, international business, and other fields.
 A number of German majors, as well as students in the German program, have been able to participate in Career and Professional Development internships with German companies, both in the United States and in Europe.

 As part of the study abroad program at Kalamazoo College, scholarships for one year of further study at the German universities of Bonn and Erlangen are available to qualified graduates of the College.
-Kalamazoo students have often succeeded in obtaining Fulbright fellowships and other support for further study in Germany.
+Students from German Studies have been particularly successful in obtaining Fulbright fellowships and other support for further study in Germany.
 Competition for these scholarships is not limited to German majors.